 Additionally, the second edition includes a new appendix by Vindiciae Legis, who gives an excellent historical treatment of the theonomic views of the Westminster divines.
 Legis has previously written defenses of historical theonomy for Theonomy Resources.

 Steve C. Halbrook writes for, and manages, the blog Theonomy Resources.
-He is also a teacher for The New Geneva Christian Leadership Academy (newgeneva.us).
 He holds an M.A. in Government from Regent University’s Robertson School of Government (2008), with a focus on biblical civil government.
 Halbrook’s master’s thesis was “God is Just: A Defense of the Old Testament Civil Laws,” which this book is an expansion of.

 Forward (by Buddy Hanson)